Magento Commerce 2.1.6 Release Notes

 We address the following functional fixes and enhancements in this release.

 category_product_entitytable.
 Unlocking this table reduces the potential of lock-related timeouts that can occur when indexing and checkout operations run in parallel.
 Previously, Magento locked the

-- The storefront now displays images that Magento resizes during product save operations, rather than resizing the product on the storefront.
+now displays images that Magento resizes during product save operations, rather than resizing the product on the storefront.
 Previously, the image path contained

 store_id, and during save operations, Magento resized images for images the default store only.

 Users have encountered problems displaying images after upgrading their software to Magento 2.1.6.
 These problems range from incomplete loading to the total inability to load images.
 Consequently, if you saved a product and didn’t open it on the storefront before upgrading to 2.1.6, you’ll need to apply a workaround.